Scholar Sidekick icon

 Use cases:

-• Drop a DOI into a paper draft and get a perfectly formatted reference • Bulk-export a reading list from PubMed IDs to RIS for Zotero • Wire the API into a thesis-writing workflow or a literature review tool • Let an AI agent (Claude, ChatGPT) resolve citations on demand via MCP • Replace fragile in-house citation code with a maintained, audited service
+• Drop a DOI into a paper draft and get a perfectly formatted reference • Bulk-export a PubMed reading list to RIS for Zotero • Verify an AI-generated bibliography before submission, catching fabricated citations • Screen a reference list for retracted papers • Let an AI agent resolve, format, and verify citations on demand via MCP

 Free to use on the web, with paid API tiers for higher volume.